How to Use Custom Feedback Templates

 Once your templates are ready, integrating them into your HR systems can streamline the feedback process and improve data management.
 This reduces manual work and minimizes errors.

-Use open APIs or pre-built connections to integrate templates with HR systems, ensuring data flows smoothly and avoiding silos.
+Use open APIs or pre-built connections to integrate templates with HR systems, ensuring data flows properly and avoiding silos.

 “Perhaps the most important stage in integrating any system is to ensure that data fields are mapped correctly.
 Unless this is done and any discrepancies are resolved before full integration, this can result in data inconsistencies, corruption of data, or even data loss.” – Wendy Makinson, HR Manager, Joloda Hydraroll